ZiedYousfi/typr-osk-desktop/src/backend/README.md

 ## Platform Implementation Details

+### OutputListener (global keyboard monitoring)

+An `OutputListener` has been added to the backend to provide a cross-platform, best-effort way to monitor global keyboard output (what the user types).
+The listener invokes a callback with four parameters: the produced Unicode codepoint (0 if none), a `Key` enum mapping for the physical key (or `Key::Unknown`), the active `Modifier` bitmask, and a boolean indicating whether the event was a key press (true) or release (false).

+Platform support and notes:

+- Windows: implemented using a low-level keyboard hook (`WH_KEYBOARD_LL`) and `ToUnicodeEx` for Unicode extraction.
+- macOS: implemented with a CGEvent tap (`CGEventTapCreate`) and `CGEventKeyboardGetUnicodeString`.
+Input Monitoring permission may be required; the listener will fail to start if the system denies it.
+- Linux (X11): implemented using XInput2 raw events (XI_RawKeyPress / XI_RawKeyRelease) and XKB lookups for key-to-keysym/character mapping.
+This requires XInput2; if XInput2 is not available the listener will not start.
+Wayland is not supported by the current implementation.
+- Behaviour: the implementation is intentionally lightweight (complex IME/dead-key handling is not attempted).
+It focuses on ASCII/BMP printable characters and provides a physical key mapping consistent with the InputBackend's layout-aware mapping.

+Usage: construct an `OutputListener` and call `startListening(callback)` to begin receiving events and `stopListening()` to stop.
+The callback signature is:

+`std::function<void(char32_t codepoint, backend::Key key, backend::Modifier mods, bool pressed)>`.

+Note: the listener is designed to be low-noise (noisy logging is off by default).

 ### macOS (`input_macos.mm`)

 We use `TISCopyCurrentKeyboardLayoutInputSource` and `UCKeyTranslate` to perform the layout scanning.
 This allows us to discover the `CGKeyCode` for every character.
 For complex inputs or cases where translation is preferred, we still support direct Unicode injection via `CGEventKeyboardSetUnicodeString`, but we prioritize physical key events to preserve native OS behavior (like keyboard shortcuts).